-- (a) unauthorized access, including so-called 'hacking,' and other unlawful activities; - (b) unauthorized disclosure, use, and dissemination of personal identification information regarding minors monitor an individual patron's Internet use, except for length of use and validating the identity of the user in order to ensure equal opportunity of access for everyone and compliance with all appropriate regulations.
+- (a) unauthorized access, including so-called 'hacking,' and other unlawful activities; - (b) unauthorized disclosure, use, and dissemination of personal identification information regarding minors identity of the user in order to ensure equal opportunity of access for everyone and compliance with all appropriate regulations.
 The patron, or the parent of a minor, is responsible for his or her Internet session at all times.